MrFreeze64/Aaron-F.-s-Cybersecurtiy-Repository/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load Balancers are a type of reverse proxy, or In other words it distributes a network or application's traffic across servers.
 In addition it Runs on layers 4 (Transport) and 7 (Application) of the OSI Model, running on the Application layer it can Run HTTP requests and on the Transport layer it can run IP and TCP Requests  This is a useful device as it can prevent traffic jams on a server, by sending traffic to other servers, it can keep the performance running.
 In a big company, Load Balancers are an absolute must, with hundreds, thousands, tens of thousands or more clients coming through their server, they need to run multiple servers to prevent slow performance or crashes.
 In addition to this they are very good at protection from Denial-of-Service (DOS) attacks, where an attacker will send an overwhelming amount of traffic that will not only slow down a server but possibly crash it and make it impossible to access it.
-In addition to the load balancer preventing a denial of service attack it is useful to use a jumpbox
+In addition to the load balancer preventing a denial of service attack it is useful to use a jumpbox with a load balancer becuase with a jumpbox, you have to have a specfic IP from a machine to get into the jumpbox, meaning that the only way an attacker would be able to get in would be to steal the computer, ot grab the creditentials off the computer, making it harder for them to access the VM's.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the __data___ and system _logs_.
+An Elk Server is a server that is an acroynm for Elasticsearch, Logstash and Kibana, they are 3 different programs that were developed at different times starting with elasticsearch, it was a search engine developed with Java, it was a free and open source search engine that released in 2010.
+It was used tools for collecting and storing data and it was a more lightweight tool than having massive servers.
+However while it worked well it was then realised it would need more additions so Logstash and Kibana were dseigned too, they are used to help streamline Elasticsearch and make saving logs easier, in addition with these tools and logging of files it was easier to automate the whole process to save time and resources.
+In addition to Kibana there were filebeats and metricbeat, filebeats was a way to keep track of changes to the logs while metricbeat allowed you to take metrics of the servers and use them in a meaningful way to monitor servers.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.